faetschi/XpenseTracker/.github/ui-plan.md

 *   **Delete Action:** A column with a delete button.

 ## 4. UI Components & Styling Code Snippets
-To achieve the specific "Budget Lens" look, we will use **Tailwind CSS** classes directly in NiceGUI.
+To achieve the specific "Budget Lens" look, we will use **Tailwind CSS** classes directly in NiceGui.

 **Button Style:**
 ```python